slangenbach/notes/docker_kubernetes.md

 - Can contain one or more containers
 - Containers within a pod can communicate with each other, share storage and network and write to the same values
 - Per *default* all pods in k8s can communicate with each other
+- In pod manifests, the command field is equivalent Docker's entrypoint, and args is equivalent to Docker's cmd

 ### Services